mpeeples2008/ArchNetSci/_book/01-data.md

 * **[The Chaco World Attribute Data AD 1050-1100](data/AD1050attr.csv)** - Attribute data for sites with Chacoan architectural features dating between AD 1050 and 1100 including site IDs, site names, site sub-regions, counts of different kinds of public architectural features, and jittered easting and northing UTM site locations (Zone 12N).
 * **[The Chaco World Ceramic Data AD 1050-1100](data/AD1050cer.csv)** - Ceramic count data by ware for sites with Chacoan architectural features dating between AD 1050 and 1100.
 * **[The Chaco World Network AD 1050-1100](data/AD1050net.csv)** - Adjacency matrix of binarized network of ceramic similarity for sites with Chacoan architectural features dating between AD 1050 and 1100.
-* **[San Pedro Networks throgh Time](data/Figure6_20.Rdata)** - An .RData file that contains `igraph` network objects for the San Pedro region ceramic similarity networks for AD1250-1300, AD1300-1350, and AD1350-1400.
+* **[San Pedro Networks through Time](data/Figure6_20.Rdata)** - An .RData file that contains `igraph` network objects for the San Pedro region ceramic similarity networks for AD1250-1300, AD1300-1350, and AD1350-1400.

 ![Map of the cyberSW project study area showing all sites in the database with the San Pedro and Chaco World subsets of the database shaded.](images/Fig.2.5.png){width=100%}